SUKI-O/appliedgenomics2025/assignments/assignment5/README.md

 !pip install enformer-pytorch
 ```

-Because of the way Google Colab works, you will need to install these everytime you reopen the notebook.
+Because of the way Google Colab works, you will need to install these every time you reopen the notebook.

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/meogfdbmu7x7hf#).